theotowngarage-com/otg-website/cleaning_guidelines.md

 ## Tools & Equipment
 - Return all tools to their **designated storage location**.
 - **Inspect tools** after use—if something is damaged, label it and notify the group.
-- Do not leave tools or machines in a state that makes them unsafe or unusable.
+- Leave tools and machines in a safe and usable state.

 ---